jcs-lambda/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a) Polynomial time: O(n^3)
+a) Linear time: O(n)

-As the size of n increases, the runtime increases by faster rate.
+As the size of n increases, the runtime increases by the same rate.

-b) Polynomial time: O(n^2)
+b) Exponential time: O(2^n)

-As the size of n increases, the runtime increases by a faster rate.
+As the size of n increases, the runtime increases by a much faster rate.

 c) Linear time: O(n)